springwolf/springwolf.github.io/docs/faq.md

 #### With Gradle

-You can use the [springdoc-openapi-gradle-plugin](https://github.com/springdoc/springdoc-openapi-gradle-plugin) and configure the plugin for springwolf by pointing it to the springwolf docs endpoint:
+You can use the [springdoc-openapi-gradle-plugin](https://github.com/springdoc/springdoc-openapi-gradle-plugin) and configure the plugin for Springwolf by pointing it to the Springwolf docs endpoint:

 ```groovy
 openApi {